pangyuteng/public-misc/finance/transformer/README.md

 misc thoughts.

-    + the use case may be more usefule if you tweak the code to attempt to predict volatility.
+    + this model could be actually useful if you tweak the code to attempt to predict volatility.
     + snr for future price return is low, so the 51% accuracy on test set is quiet comforting & surprising - indication of no overfitting using just free data.

 reading materials: